SnoringFrog/GitlabIntegrate/README.md

 This is a Sublime Text 2 Plugin that integrates various Gitlab features into the editor.

+###Installation
+There are two ways to install.

+1. If you have Package Control installed, create a .zip of the GitlabIntegrate folder in this directory and change its extension to `.sublime-package`.
+Place that file in `[your Sublime installation directory]/Installed Packages` and restart Sublime

-To install, copy the GitlabIntegrate folder to `[your Sublime installation directory]/Packages/`
+2. Copy the GitlabIntegrate folder to `[your Sublime installation directory]/Packages/`

-GitlabIntegrate functions can be accessed via the menu (`Tools -> GitlabIntegrate`) or with a keyboard shortcut (`Ctrl+Shift+X` (Windows/Linux), `Cmd+Shift+X` (Mac))
+###Configuration
 Before using GitlabIntegrate, you should configure the User Settings file.
+If you do not, the introduction document will appear and prompt you to do so.
 User settings can be found 3 ways (you may need to create the file if it doesn't exist):

 1. Via the menu at